 Central Africa, Latin America and East Africa.

-government relations, advising and supporting foreign governments
+relations, advising and supporting foreign governments on their

-strategic engagement with overseas governments.
+engagement with overseas governments.

 During his time overseas, Robert was Director of Communications